rabiaq123/School-Projects/README.md

 Academic projects in this folder belong to the following university-level courses:

 * CIS2430: Object-Oriented Programming
+* CIS2750: Software Systems Development and Integration
 * CIS3110: Operating Systems
 * CIS3490: The System and Analysis of Computer Algorithms
-* CIS2750: Software Systems Development and Integration
+* CIS3530: Database Systems and Concepts
 * CIS3750: System Analysis and Design in Applications